The Employment Law Review: Austria

 Starting with this notification, a 30-day retention period applies, during which no employment agreement may be terminated.
 If the employer fails to notify the AMS or terminates any employee's employment before the end of this 30-day period, all terminations will be null and void and the affected employees could claim for reinstatement.
-Prior to the notification to the AMS, the works council, if any, must be informed.
+The works council, if any, must be informed prior to the notification to the AMS.

 The employer must also notify the AMS if the relevant number of employees is offered a mutual termination agreement or the relevant number of employment agreements are terminated by mutual consent within the 30-day term.

 In companies with at least 20 employees, a social plan might be enforced by the works council to protect employees from substantial disadvantages resulting from the collective dismissal.
-According to business practice, when it is required that the AMS is notified of a collective dismissal, a social plan shall be offered to the works council.
+According to business practice, when it is required that the AMS is notified of a collective dismissal, a social plan is very often demanded by the works council.
 If the employer and the works council fail to agree on a social plan, the works council may address the conciliation body at the competent labour and social court.
 Typically, social plans include voluntary severance payments.

 Transfer of business

-As an EU Member State, Austria has implemented the Acquired Rights Directive.
-In the event of a transfer of business, employees automatically transfer to the new employer, which has to maintain all rights under the existing employment agreements.
+As an EU Member State, Austria has implemented Council Directive 2001/23/EC (the Acquired Rights Directive).9 In the event of a transfer of business, employees automatically transfer to the new employer, which has to maintain all rights under the existing employment agreements.

 There is no general right for employees to object to or opt out of a transfer.
 According to law, employees may only object to a transfer of their employment if the transferee does not take on (1) special termination rules set forth in an applicable collective bargaining agreement, or (2) company pension commitments.